AndyObtiva/MathBowling/PLAN.md

 2.1.1 Release:

 1. Package for Windows
-1. Implement correct layout on Windows
+1. [DONE] Implement correct layout on Windows
+1. [DONE] Added comma next to name in player's turn announcement
 1. [DONE] Add menu-item mnemonics (for ALT shortcuts on Windows)
 1. [DONE] Change game rule for timer to 15 seconds for Add/Subtract operations